 Whole-class singing is a big part of our curriculum as we recognise the voice to be the most accessible and universal instrument.
 Pupils enjoy singing a variety of songs, learn about each song’s meaning and history, how to sing expressively in a group, and become more confident performers over time.
 Finally, we are proud to introduce pupils to classical music.
 Pupils are introduced to key composers and works from the Baroque, Classical, Romantic and Modern era, and learn about all the different instruments in an orchestra.

 As well as in the curriculum, music is embedded throughout Michaela.
-Important national and cultural songs are shared with the whole school in weekly assemblies, making singing a part of everyday school life.
-Approximately one fifth of the school have access to high quality instrumental lessons within school, working towards ABRSM qualifications.
-Lessons are taught 1:1 or in pairs, with two half-hour lessons each week.
-All instrumentalists take part in an instrumental ensemble, performing at termly reward events, and flute pupils form a weekly flute choir.
-A chamber choir rehearses for two evenings a week, training pupils in sight-singing, close harmony and a cappella singing.
+Important national and cultural songs are shared with the whole school in assemblies, making singing a part of everyday school life.
+Pupils have the opportunity to access high quality one-to-one instrumental lessons within school, working towards qualifications with leading examining bodies.
+Many instrumentalists take part in solo or ensemble performances in termly assemblies.
+The school choir rehearses once a week after school and also performs in termly assemblies.

 In order for this site to work properly, and in order to evaluate and improve the site we need to store small files (called cookies) on your computer.
 Over 90% of all websites do this, however, since the 25th of May 2011 we are required by EU regulations to obtain your consent first.
 Cookie settingsRejectACCEPT